drmartinezrabert/EcoSysEM/README.md

 #

 Environments can be defined as class instances.
 An instance is an object that's built from a class and contains real data.
 Many instances can be created from a single class.
-To create a new <a name="general-environment">general environment instance (_i.e.,_ instantiate the class `Environment`)</a>, several instances attributes must be given, called `.temperature`, `.pressure`, `.pH`, `.compounds` and `.compositions`:
+To create a new <a name="general-environment">general environment</a> instance (_i.e.,_ instantiate the class `Environment`), several instances attributes must be given, called `.temperature`, `.pressure`, `.pH`, `.compounds` and `.compositions`:
 ```python
 from envdef import Environment